Top results

 PrimarySecondary

-To begin with, let’s start by saying that there’s no need to panic.
+To begin with, let’s start by saying there’s no need to panic.
 There are lots of things you can do to help prepare for the teacher interview questions coming your way.

 This includes thinking about the questions you might be asked in both 1-2-1 interview sessions and panel interviews so you can shine.